 - Security requirements - Incoterms 2020 makes security obligations more prominent as transport security requirements have become more stringent.

-- FCA (Free Carrier), FOB (Free On Board) and bills of lading - FOB is often used for container shipments, meaning the seller takes on the cost and risk of, for example, loading goods onto the ship.
-The use of FCA provides an answer to this issue.
-However, often a seller will want to secure payment with a letter of credit and this requires presentation of an onboard bill of lading; something not always easy to obtain for a seller using FCA.
-In ICC Incoterms 2020, FCA has been changed to allow the parties to agree for the buyer to direct the carrier to issue the onboard bill of lading to the seller – a fix to a wider trade finance issue.
+- FCA (Free Carrier), FOB (Free On Board) and bills of lading - Exporters should use FCA alternative FOB.
+However, despite that advice FOB is often used for container shipments, meaning the seller takes on the cost and risk of, for example, loading goods onto the ship.
+This is because often a seller will want to secure payment with a letter of credit and this requires presentation of an onboard bill of lading; something not always easy to obtain for a seller using FCA.
+In ICC Incoterms 2020, FCA has been changed to allow the parties to agree for the buyer to direct the carrier to issue the onboard bill of lading to the seller - a fix to a wider trade finance issue.

 The new book also provides a much clearer and accessible presentation of the Incoterms, including a more detailed and user-friendly introduction, further explanatory notes, and the rules are re-ordered so that the delivery obligation is more prominent.

-The official UK launch will be held at Gowling WLG's London office on 15 October 2019, providing the opportunity to have questions answered by those directly involved in drafting the new edition and learn how the changes may affect business.
+The official UK launch was held at Gowling WLG's London office on 15 October 2019.
+It provided the opportunity to have questions answered by those directly involved in drafting the new edition and learn how the changes may affect business.
 Copies of Incoterms 2020 can be ordered on the ICC's website.

 David Lowe sat down with fellow members of the Drafting Committee and the ICC UK to talk about what Incoterms are, the new edition, and why they are so important to international traders of goods.